 Advanced doctoral students who have received a Master's Degree and have teaching experience may apply to teach independent undergraduate courses as Teaching Associates.
 A limited number of Teaching Associate positions (dependent on department funding) will be allocated each year by the Department Chair and Graduate Director, in consultation with the Undergraduate Director regarding curriculum needs.
-The department will put out a call in the Spring quarter for teaching associate positions in the following academic year.
-Students seeking appointment as a Teaching Associate must apply by the end of Spring Quarter for consideration in the following year curriculum planning.
+If there are curriculum needs, the department will put out a call in late Fall or early Winter quarter for teaching associate positions in the following academic year.
+Students seeking appointment as a Teaching Associate must apply for consideration in the following year curriculum planning.
 Applications for a Teaching Associate must include a statement of interest, summary of the student's qualifications and relevant experience, teaching evaluations, and list of proposed courses (preferably upper-division catalog courses or new upper-division courses in the student's research area with course description).